alekseyvalouev/DankMemerMacro/README.md

 **Instructions**

-* If you're cool and have wget you can just do `wget -- url her -- `
+* If you're cool and have wget you can just do `wget https://github.com/alekseyvalouev/DankMemerMacro/blob/main/macro.py`

 * Otherwise you can clone the repo or just download the file